Docs

 If you need to use better fetch plugins you can pass them to the fetchPlugins array.
 You can read more about better fetch plugins in the better fetch documentation.

-This is only useful if you want to provide hooks like useSession and you want to listen to the atoms and re-evalue the atoms when the atom changes.
+This is only useful if you want to provide hooks like useSession and you want to listen to atoms and re-evaluate them when they change.